Large Graph Performance

 Styles

-The very first thing that can be fixed in rendering large graphs is the time spent in the styles' updateVisualmethods.
+The first optimization to consider when rendering large graphs is the time spent in the styles' updateVisual methods.
 By default, everything is visible at all zoom levels and rendered in detail.
-In particular, labels often don’t need to be displayed at low zoom levels at all, as they are not readable anyway.
-Furthermore, PolylineEdgeStyle offers some visual niceties, such as clipping its path to the outline of the end nodes.
-Those cannot be seen at low zoom levels either.
+In particular, labels often don’t need to be displayed at low zoom levels, as they are not readable anyway.
+Furthermore, PolylineEdgeStyle offers visual niceties such as clipping its path to the outline of the end nodes.
+These details are not visible at low zoom levels either.

-There are two main things that can be done about styles: First, we can employ level-of-detail rendering to avoid having expensive styles at low zoom levels where many items are visible.
-Level-of detail rendering means that complex rendering is used at higher zoom levels while the visualization is much simpler at low levels.
-The following figure Level-of-detail styles illustrates this: while complex rendering is used for high zoom levels (top left picture) a much simpler rendering is sufficient for low zoom levels (compare the pictures at the right).
+There are two main optimizations for styles: First, you can employ level-of-detail rendering to avoid using expensive styles at low zoom levels where many items are visible.
+Level-of detail rendering means that complex rendering is used at higher zoom levels, while the visualization is much simpler at low levels.
+Level-of-detail styles illustrates this: complex rendering is used for high zoom levels (top left picture), while a much simpler rendering is sufficient for low zoom levels (compare the pictures on the right).

-The cheapest styles in this respect are VoidNodeStyle, VoidEdgeStyle, VoidLabelStyle, and VoidPortStyle which simply hide their respective items.
-This makes most sense for labels but sometimes also for edges, depending on whether edges are necessary to see the graph structure.
-Generally, level-of-detail rendering can offer increasingly complex visualisations for all model items, depending on the zoom level, as shown in Level-of-detail-rendering of nodes, using the level-of-detail styles from the LargeGraphs demo.
+The most efficient styles in this respect are VOID_NODE_STYLE, VOID_EDGE_STYLE, VOID_LABEL_STYLE, and VOID_PORT_STYLE, which simply hide their respective items.
+This is most useful for labels but sometimes also for edges, depending on whether edges are necessary to see the graph structure.
+Generally, level-of-detail rendering can offer increasingly complex visualizations for all model items, depending on the zoom level, as shown in Level-of-detail-rendering of nodes, using the level-of-detail styles from the LargeGraphs demo.

 // 'graph' is of type IGraph.